php4dev/heroku-wordpress/wp-content/plugins/woo-gutenberg-products-block/readme.txt

 = Minimum Requirements =

-* WordPress 4.9.x
-* Gutenberg plugin 4.6 or greater
-* WooCommerce 3.3.1 or greater
-* PHP version 5.2.4 or greater (PHP 7.2 or greater is recommended)
-* MySQL version 5.0 or greater (MySQL 5.6 or greater is recommended)

-OR

-* WordPress 5.0.x
+* WordPress 5.0
-* WooCommerce 3.5.1 or greater
+* WooCommerce 3.6 or greater
 * PHP version 5.2.4 or greater (PHP 7.2 or greater is recommended)
 * MySQL version 5.0 or greater (MySQL 5.6 or greater is recommended)